 "I just keep a smile on my face," she said.
 "A lot of kids, they didn't seem like they were having a lot of fun.
 They seemed like they were so serious.
 They weren't having fun at all."

 Madelyn stayed loose, and it showed.
 She got better as the pressure mounted.
 She was in 12th after the first day, third after the second day, and outperformed the other leaders on the third day to finish tied for second.
 Mimi Chen, of China, finished 5-under par and Madelyn tied Marie Jose Ramirez of Mexico with a 1-over par.

 "She played at about her local average," said Madelyn's father, Dan Gamble.
 "She just played to her capabilities."

 In the last 24 U.S. Kids Nor Cal tournaments, Madelyn has placed first 18 times and second six times.

 "She's mentally tough and she's positive all the time," he said.

 When she's not playing golf, Madelyn likes to ride her bike, swim, play soccer and read books.
 With so much early success in golf, Madelyn's parents try to limit the pressure on her.
-Success stories of pro golfers who started at young ages such as Tiger Woods have spurred many parents to start their kids competing and practicing earlier
+Success stories of pro golfers who started at young ages such as Tiger Woods have spurred many parents to start their kids competing and practicing earlier and more often.

 "When I was a kid, there weren't kids playing at 9 years old then," said Dan Gamble.
 "We started at 12, 13."